dotnet-fizzyy/Diploma/WebAPI/README.md

 docker-compose up --build
 ```
 4. Wait until corresponding images will be downloaded, all steps from Dockerfile will pass and application will start;
-5. Visit the following URL: http://localhost:7000/swagger.
+5. Visit the following URL: http://localhost:3006.
 You should be able to see Swagger description;
 6. If you need to stop Docker containers, you can just press `ctrl + C` keyboard combination in your terminal and wait until containers will be stopped.
 To terminate containers, enter (or stop via Docker dashboard):
 ```
 docker-compose down
 ```
 7. To remove application images, enter the following command (or remove via Docker UI dashboard):
 ```
-docker rmi postgres:10.11 redis:5.0.5 web-api ui
+docker rmi postgres:10.11 redis:5.0.5 web-api
 ```

 ### Logging